nikillxh/airchains-fhevm-games/docs/03-preparation.md

 # Preparation

-This section will guide you through setting up your environment to work with fhevm and give you a basic understanding of how to use javascript to compile, deploy and interact your fhevm-contracts on a fhe-enabled ethermint chain.
+This section will guide you through setting up your environment to work with fhevm and give you a basic understanding of how to use JS to compile, deploy and interact your fhevm-contracts on a fhe-enabled ethermint chain.

 Follow these simple steps to ensure you have the necessary tools and dependencies.

 ---

 ## Prerequisites

 Before proceeding, ensure your system meets the following requirements:

 - **Operating System**: Linux, macOS, or Windows with WSL2
 - **Go**: Version `v1.23.x` or higher
 - **Docker**: Version `v26.x.x` or higher